aldettinger/camel-quarkus-troubleshooting/README.md

 Now, at runtime, we could configure the native executable to record JFR events as below:

 ```
-target/cq-troubleshooting-native-1.0.0-SNAPSHOT-runner -XX:+FlightRecorder -XX:StartFlightRecording="filename=recording.jfr"
+target/cq-troubleshooting-native-1.0.0-SNAPSHOT-runner -XX:+FlightRecorder -XX:StartFlightRecording="filename=recording.jfr -Dcrash=false"
 ```

-Just remind to kill the native application before the SEGFAULT so that JFR events are flushed.
-And the command will produce the below output:
+An output similar to below will be produced:

 ```
 __  ____  __  _____   ___  __ ____  ______